What UDT stands for and what it does

 A factory employee who wishes to obtain a UDT licence must successfully pass a state examination before an examination board.
 The exam consists of a theoretical and a practical part.

-An advantageous solution to having a UDT licence is to enrol in a course and obtain the necessary knowledge on it.
+It is advantageous to enrol in a course and obtain the necessary knowledge on the course in order to be certified as a UDT.

 Operator Training Centre offers high quality UDT training.
 You are most welcome.